WenTian-pixent/MongoDump-Cron/README.md

 ## Setup Instructions
 1. Clone the repository and navigate to the project folder.
-2. Enter following credentials to ~/.bashrc:
-    - MongoDB database URL
-    - Discord Channel ID
+2. Create environment file with variables (environment file path is located in script).
-3. Ensure MongoDB and `mongodump` are installed and accessible in your environment.
+3. Ensure prerequisites are installed and accessible in your environment.
 4. Set up your cron jobs to execute the shell scripts as needed.

 ## Environment Variables